anrichp/Dissertation/Project Outline/Project Outline Notes.md

 * What is the current situation?
 * What is wrong with the situation?
-* What are the most recent eventa that led us to the current situation?
+* What are the most recent events that led us to the current situation?
 * What is the setting of the problem.

 ### Context